Travel Guide to Neil Island (Shaheed Dweep) - The Andaman Odyssey

 Lakshmanpur beach - Neil Island (Shaheed Dweep):

 Important tip: Note that you will have to walk to extreme left end of the beach to see the sunset.
 So plan reaching the sunset point on time accordingly.
+For Sunrise, you will have to walk to your extreme right.

 Activities in Neil Island (Shaheed Dweep):